library(tidyverse)

 The median is the middle value of a set of values when they are placed in ascending order.
 In the case of x_alt, the sorted values are: 1, 4, 12, 22, 27, 30, 650, and so the median is the middle value: 22.
 Note how the influence of the extreme value is much less and that the median represents a typical value of the set much better than the mean (106.57).

-We calculate the median slightly differently if there are an odd or even number of observations.
+The median calculation depends on whether you have an odd or even number of observations.

 In R, we calculate the median with the median() function.
 For example, the median of x_alt is